LAMOUR Clinic and LAMOUR Community Health Institute

 LAMOUR Clinic and LAMOUR Community Health Institute - Randolph, MA

-Lamour Clinic And Lamour Community Health Institute is a mental health and substance abuse treatment facility located at 44 Diauto Drive in the 02368 zip code in Randolph, MA.
+Lamour Clinic And Lamour Community Health Institute is a substance and mental health treatment center located at 44 Diauto Drive in the 02368 zip code in Randolph, MA.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Lamour Clinic And Lamour Community Health Institute include community reinforcement, anger management and rational emotive behavioral therapy.
-Lamour Clinic And Lamour Community Health Institute provides partial hospitalization, outpatient services and regular outpatient treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.
+Some of the treatment approaches used by Lamour Clinic And Lamour Community Health Institute include matrix model, 12-step rehab and rational emotive behavioral therapy.
+Lamour Clinic And Lamour Community Health Institute provides outpatient rehab, regular outpatient treatment and outpatient day treatment.
+It also provides residential substance abuse treatment and inpatient dual diagnosis treatment.

 Address: 44 Diauto Drive, Randolph, MA 02368